yminer/pyshen/README.md

 # PyShen

 PyShen is a port of the [Shen](http://shenlanguage.org/) language to Python.
-This port support Shen version 11, released in May 2013.
+This port support Shen version 12, released in June 2013.

 Shen is a functional lisp with pattern matching, optional lazy evaluation, optional static type checking and an integrated prolog compiler.